DivyanshuDS18/Retail-Executive-Insights-Dashboard-SQL-Power-BI-/README.md

 ## 🔗 Related Projects

-Check out [Sales Performance Deep Dive Dashboard (Power BI Only)](link-to-other-repo) – a more detailed analysis using only Power BI and CSV data.
+Check out [Sales Performance Deep Dive Dashboard](https://github.com/DivyanshuDS18/-Sales-Performance-Deep-Dive-Dashboard-Power-BI-Only-) – a more detailed analysis using only Power BI and CSV data.